Mouse Growth Arrest Specific Protein 6 (GAS6) Protein

 Description

-Mouse Growth Arrest Specific Protein 6 (GAS6) is a recombinant Mouse protein produced in a Prokaryotic expression system (E. coli).
+Mouse Growth Arrest Specific Protein 6 (GAS6) is a recombinant Mouse protein expressed in E. coli.

 Documents del producto